 - To control how the legend for this layer is labeled, edit the Upper label and the Lower label settings.
 By default, they are the minimum and maximum values of the symbol field.

-From the Advanced symbol options tab , you can do the following:
+From the Advanced symbology options tab , you can do the following:

 - To format the labels, expand Format labels.

-- To change the maximum sample size, expand Sample size.
-Modify the Maximum sample size value.
-This is the maximum number of records considered when the data is classified.
-By limiting the sample size, you improve performance, but may inadvertently omit important outliers in the dataset.
+- By default, the sample size used to calculate statistics is set to 10,000 records.
+To change the maximum sample size, expand Sample size and modify the Maximum sample size value.
+Limiting the sample size can improve performance but may inadvertently omit important outliers in the dataset.
 Generally, the larger the dataset, the larger the sample size you should use.

 - To set up masking per feature, expand Feature level masking.